Mold Management Plan

 Mold spores are found almost everywhere and mold will grow on virtually any organic substance as long as moisture, oxygen, and certain temperature ranges are present.
 It can grow on wood, paper, carpet, foods and insulation.
 When excessive moisture accumulates in buildings or on building materials, mold growth will often occur, particularly if the moisture problem remains undiscovered or unaddressed.
 It is impossible to eliminate all mold and mold spores from the indoor environment.
 However, mold growth can be controlled indoors by controlling moisture.
 Since mold requires water to grow, it is important to prevent moisture problems in buildings.

 The control of moisture is the key to mold control.
-Water leaks or other moisture issues in residence halls should immediately be reported to Residential Services.
+Water leaks or other moisture issues in residence halls should immediately be reported to the Housing & Residential Experience Center.
 Leaks or moisture issues in any other WPI building should be reported immediately to Facilities.
 The following are some guidelines to keep moisture levels at a minimum:

 - Fix leaky plumbing and leaks in the building envelope as soon as possible.

 - Prevent moisture due to condensation by increasing surface temperature or reducing the moisture level in air (humidity).
 To increase surface temperature, insulate or increase air circulation.
 To reduce the moisture level in air, repair leaks, increase ventilation (if outside air is cold and dry), or dehumidify (if outdoor air is warm and humid).

 - Keep heating, ventilation and air conditioning drip pans clean, flowing properly and unobstructed.

 - Vent moisture-generating appliances, such as dryers, to the outside where possible.